-NEW YORK CITY (WIVB) — Chris Collins is scheduled to on Friday learn his sentence for his conviction on conspiracy to commit securities fraud and lying to the FBI.
+NEW YORK CITY (WIVB) — Chris Collins was on Friday sentenced to 26 months for his conviction on conspiracy to commit securities fraud and lying to the FBI.

 Federal prosecutors recommended that Collins serve between 46 and 57 months in prison.
 Collins’ attorneys sought probation.
 Probation officers recommended he spend a year and a day in prison.

 “It’s a big swing,” said Cheryl Meyers Buth, a legal analyst and attorney at Meyers Buth Law Group.
 “I find in my practice it’s the most stressful time for a defense client because you won’t know until you’re standing in front of a judge what he’s going to do.

 “You won’t know – are you going to federal prison are you going to a halfway house?
 Are you going to be on probation and what the conditions of probation are going to be?”

 Judge Vernon Broderick received some 200 letters from members of the public – supporters, longtime critics, family members and former constituents in NY-27.

 Collins represented the district in Washington until the day he resigned.
 NY-27 reaches from the outskirts of Buffalo to outside of Rochester, and contains some or all of eight Western New York counties.
 The district has remained without a U.S. House representative since.